 Şekerbank, which assigns the large part of its total loan portfolio to farmers, craftsmen, enterprises and corporate firms, creates social platforms in which it includes the real sector, public and NGOs to create value beyond the loans for its customers.

-By supporting the energy efficiency investments in a broad-based structure from individuals to enterprises, it has introduced energy saving to more than 104 thousand people through EKOkredi, which was created for the first time in Turkey by Şekerbank in the year 2009.
+By supporting the energy efficiency investments in a broad-based structure from individuals to enterprises, it has introduced energy saving to almost 106 thousand people through EKOkredi, which was created for the first time in Turkey by Şekerbank in the year 2009.

 Şekerbank that has a Regulation on Environment and Social Awareness, which is a rare occasion in its sector, is involved in the Carbon Disclosure Project (CDP), one of the leading platforms of the world to combat the climate change.
 The Bank is also one of the signatories of the United Nations Global Compact (Global Principles Convention).